perpendicularai/ShoppingAssistant/README.md

 - To search for more than groceries. ie: clothing, equipment, vehicles, accommodation, flight times and prices and many more.

 ## 🧯 PLEASE NOTE:
-Results may vary depending on the store selected.
+- Results may vary depending on the store selected.
+- Video contains audio

 ## 💝 Sponsorships
 - If you would like to see this project grow and be able to provide better search functionality, feel free to get in touch via email [Fahd @ Perpendicular AI] - fahd@perpendicular.web.za